terrancehah/whole-ios/docs/app-roadmap.md

 ---

-## Step 4: Main Quote Browsing Interface — ✅ COMPLETED
+## Step 4: Main Quote Browsing Interface —
 **Objective:** Enable users to browse and interact with quotes.
 - [`QuoteListView.swift`](../Features/Quotes/QuoteListView.swift) provides a horizontally swipeable interface for browsing daily bilingual quotes.
 - Integrates Like and Share actions, with clear visual feedback and premium gating logic.